amadonavarrete/soc-playbook/playbooks/network-service-discovery.md

  1. Review and refine detection rules for any abnormal internal scanning.
  2. Assess gaps in current network segmentation.
- 3. Update necessary playbooks and IR procedures with new relevant information.
  4. Conduct a team debrief.
  5. Perform tabletop exercises focused on discovery attacks.